 Do you really know why you get stuck blogging from time to time?
-Many people refer to it as blogger's block, you don't know what to write about.
+Many people refer to it as blogger’s block, you don’t know what to write about.
 Hence, you begin to post on your blog less frequently, and then you just stop.
-It's frequent occurrence and a good way to filter those who REALLY want to blog and those who think "if they can blog, i can blog."
+It’s a frequent occurrence and a good way to filter those who REALLY want to blog and those who think “If they can blog, I can blog.”

 I think it’s BS.
 There’s no such thing as “I don’t know what to blog about.”
 Look around you, you’re living in the information age.
 The keyword is information.
 It’s everywhere, there’s plenty of it.
 So it’s a lousy excuse, it doesn’t hold up.

 You read news online (or somewhere else), you watch TV, movies, videos, you read blogs, leave comments, read tweets, play games, walk outside, drive, see things happen, and the list goes on.
 And it’s all in one day.
 So how can you say you don’t know what to write about?

 Hell, Google your blog topic and write about the first result that pops up.
 It’s not hard, you just have to think.
 Information about your blog topic is everywhere, write about it.
 Stop overthinking it.

 Secret Identity Revealed